code-shoily/elixir-diary-src/content/post/day-2.md

 I have used `import`s so that I get saved from repetitively typing `Enum.map`, or `:math.sin`.
 I will look more into these later.

 The `&` preceding what should've been a function body does exactly that.
 Expresses the function body.
 In `Elixir`, `f`, if not a variable, means call to the `f` function.
 So, had we written `map(list, List.to_tuple)`, the Elixir will attempt to call the `List.to_tuple/0` function, for which Elixir didn't define any.
 Also, it is important to mention the arity as well otherwise the compiler will get confused.

+So we see that, (Linked)Lists of Elixir are recursively defined in a head/tail format and are best suited for data that require prepending growth.
+They can be heterogenous or homogenous.
+They are iterable via the `Enum` module are promote immutable attitude.
+Through combinations of `Enum` functions, we can traverse, project, filter or commit reductions on lists and the pipe operator does a beautiful job of keeping code readable, fluid, and concise.

 ### Keyword Lists